marcan/speculation-bugs/README.md

 * AMD PRO CPU
 * ARM Cortex A57

-Not an actual attack against real software, just a PoC of the concept with synthetic code.
+Not an actual attack against real software, just a PoC with synthetic code.

 ### [MISPREDICT] Google Project Zero: arbitrary kernel reads with eBPF JIT